E-r-r-o-rr/Realtime-Item-Tracker/docs/local-transformers.md

 # Local transformers setup

 The OCR pipeline can run fully offline using [Hugging Face Transformers](https://huggingface.co/docs/transformers/index) instead of vLLM.
-When **Local** mode is selected the Next.js backend performs a lightweight warm-up step (loading the configured model once) and the Python OCR script executes the inference directly via the Transformers API on each scan.
+When **Local** mode is selected the Next.js backend launches a persistent stdio worker that keeps the configured model resident in memory and streams OCR jobs to it, so the heavy model load happens only once.

 ## Prerequisites